newrelic-csec/open-source-office/examples/categories/index.md

 ### Category Description

-The code is forkable only.
-There is not maintainer team.
+The code is read-only.
+There is no maintainer team nor support.

 ### Category Requirements

 - Must contain the code snippet below at the top of the repository's README file
+- Previous references to Support should be modified or removed from the README
-- Project is read-only and forkable only
+- Project is read-only and available for `cloning` only
 - Project follows New Relic's open source licensing requirements

 ### Code snippet